liam-0/Most-difficult-problem-for-Logic-and-Language/README.md

 * Data preparation
 * Data analysis, and automatic filter design

-Two .csv files are the result data of models' prediction (not the result of our designed filter), with the human manual check and some modifications.
+Three .csv files are the result data of models' prediction (not the result of our designed filter), with the human manual check and some modifications.
 It's a merged version of the result of the "Data preparation" section in NLI_final.ipynb.
 And these two files will be used in the second section "Data analysis, and automatic filter design" to test the filter performance.

 # NLI_final.ipynb: